Analysis, forecasting and system identification of a floating offshore wind turbine using dynamic mode decomposition: Material and methods

 The studied dataset includes 12-hour synchronized time histories of \begin{enumerate} \item the loads applied to one of the three moorings of the platform ($M_3$), and three of the six tendons connecting the counterweight to the floater ($T_1$, $T_5$, and $T_6$), as measured by a system of underwater load cells LCM5404 with work limit load (WLL) of $2.3$ tons and $4.5$ tons, respectively; \item the acceleration along three coordinate axes ($\dot{u}$, $\dot{v}$, $\dot{w}$), the pitch and roll angles ($\theta$, $\phi$), and the respective angular rates ($\dot{\theta}$, $\dot{\phi}$ ), collected by the Norwegian Subsea MRU 3000 inertial motion unit; \item the power extracted by the wind turbine ($P$), estimated by a PLC through a direct measure of the electrical quantities at the generator on board the nacelle of the wind turbine, the rotor angular velocity ($\Omega$) measured by two sensors in continuous cross-check, the relative wind speed ($V_w$) through two different anemometers positioned on the nacelle, behind the rotor.
-All signals were collected by the PLC on the nacelle with a variable but well-known sample frequency of approximately $1$ Hz; \item the wave elevation ($h_w$) measured by a pressure transducer integrated into the Acoustic Doppler Current Profiler Teledyne Marine-Sentinel V20, located at a distance of approximately $50$ m from the FOWT in the SE direction. \end{enumerate} The state of the system is hence composed as $\mathbf{x} = \{ \}$.
+All signals were collected by the PLC on the nacelle with a variable but well-known sample frequency of approximately $1$ Hz; \item the wave elevation ($h_w$) measured by a pressure transducer integrated into the Acoustic Doppler Current Profiler (ADCP) Teledyne Marine-Sentinel V20, located at a distance of approximately $50$ m from the FOWT in the SE direction. \end{enumerate} The state of the system is hence composed as $\mathbf{x} = \{ \}$.

 The data consider a window of continuous operations in extreme weather conditions.
 The system may show induced strongly non-linear physical dynamics in such weather conditions.
 In particular, the intense wind causes a nonlinear behavior in the extracted power and blades' rotating speed, showing a saturation to the maximum values supported by the machine.
 This poses the DMD-based methods in a challenging condition for modal analysis and prediction.
 An average incoming wave period is identified from the peak in the wave elevation spectrum and used in the following as reference period $\hat T=7.3143$ $s$ (${\hat f} = 0.1367$ Hz).

-\subsection{Dynamic Mode Decomposition}
+\subsection{Dynamic mode decomposition}